madeindjs/portfolio/_i18n/en/_posts/2019-06-20-express-typescript.markdown

 }
 ```

 Now we can get the `id` parameter using `req.params.id`.
-THen we simply use `Node.findByPk` method and handle when this Promise get a `null` value which mean the node was not found.
+Then we simply use `Node.findByPk` method and handle when this Promise gets a `null` value which means the node was not found.
 In this case, we return a 404 response:

 ```ts
 // lib/controllers/nodes.controller.ts